ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: ProactivePIM Architecture

-As shown in equation \ref{eq1}, the transfer latency (\textit{tTransfer}) is proportional to the total bank groups in a channel, read command delay between bank groups (\textit{tccd\_s}), batch size, and the embedding dimension (\textit{vlen}).
-In contrast, the prefetch latency (\textit{tPrefetch}) is proportional to total subembeddings within a target subtable (\textit{totsub}), read command delay within bank groups (\textit{tccd\_l}), and subembedding dimension (\textit{subvlen}).
-As a small batch size could cause severe load imbalance across PIM nodes, especially critical for a multi-stack HBM system, we choose a batch size 16.
-As described in Section \ref{eval}, prefetch overhead is minimal, which indicates \textit{tPrefetch} is similar to \textit{tTransfer}.
-The host reads MMReg in the PIM to verify prefetch completion to enable next CnR/GnR execution.
-Target subtable data are mapped consecutively in a row to utilize the row buffer hit.
+As shown in Equation \ref{eq1}, the transfer latency (\textit{tTransfer}) is proportional to the total number of bank groups in a channel, read command delay between bank groups (\textit{tccd\_s}), batch size, and embedding dimension (\textit{vlen}).
+In contrast, the prefetch latency (\textit{tPrefetch}) is proportional to the total number of subembeddings within a target subtable (\textit{totsub}), read command delay within bank groups (\textit{tccd\_l}), and subembedding dimension (\textit{subvlen}).
+Because a small batch size can cause severe load imbalance across PIM nodes, which is especially critical for a multi-stack HBM system, we choose a batch size of 16.
+As described in Section \ref{eval}, the prefetch overhead is minimal, indicating that \textit{tPrefetch} is similar to \textit{tTransfer}.
+The host reads the memory-mapped register (MMReg) placed within the PIM to verify prefetch completion and enable the next CnR/GnR execution.
+The target subtable data are mapped consecutively in a row to utilize the row buffer hit.